-We perform elevated temperature design and analysis as well as engineering in cryogenic conditions to determine structural integrity of aerospace components.
+We perform design and analysis of components in elevated temperature and cryogenic conditions to determine structural integrity of aerospace components.
 We also perform structural dynamic analyses to predict loads and responses to environments including transient, random, and acoustic excitation.

 Our 45+ years of experience has included the safety evaluation of complex hardware under repeated dynamic loads, including cracking during aircraft hard landings and qualification testing conditions.
-We have the design hardware for dynamic catapult and landing loads on aircraft carriers and have performed work for NASA on the Space Shuttle main engines, space telescopes and other aerospace hardware.
-We have also provided expert forensic failure causation testimony in litigation involving multiple injuries and fatalities.
+Our work has included dynamic catapult and landing loads on aircraft carriers, the Space Shuttle main engines and other aerospace hardware.
+We have also provided expert forensic failure causation testimony.

 - Vibration analysis of the Hubble Space Telescope